 Dharana means stillness of thought in the mind.
 In a simpler term it can be said as having an introspective focus, concentration or one-pointedness thought of mind.
 Usually, our mind is bombarded with various thoughts, emotions, and ideas.
 It usually swings like a pendulum in the past and the future.

-Dharana is when our mind is focused in the present moment.
+Dharana is when our mind is focused on the present moment.
 This step is imperative for the next limb, ‘Meditation’, as without Dharana, meditation is not possible.

 In today’s world where stress catches on faster than the eye can see or the mind can perceive, meditation is no more a luxury.
 It is a necessity.
-Meditation is a gift for the humankind holds the power to unconditional happiness and peace of mind.
+Meditation is a gift for human-kind which holds the power to unconditional happiness and peace of mind.

 Samadhi the blissful state of existence that is even believed to be beyond mind, ‘Dharana’ and meditation.
 It is believed to be so beautiful that you slip into a transcendental state where the feeling of ‘I’ (the ego) is absent.
 In a meditation, memory is still awake but in the state of samadhi, we become free from the clutches of memory.